ZenLedger Review 2026

 - Bulk editing transactions would save time for repeated corrections

 Comparison with doing taxes manually: Before crypto tax tools existed, you had two options - either ignore crypto taxes (risky and increasingly prosecuted) or spend days building spreadsheets.
-I tried the spreadsheet approach for one tax year with about 200 transactions and it took over 15 hours.
-The same data set took ZenLedger about 30 minutes to process including manual review.
+The spreadsheet approach for a portfolio of about 200 transactions takes over 15 hours.
+The same data set takes ZenLedger about 30 minutes to process including manual review.
 The time savings alone make the subscription worthwhile, before even considering the accuracy improvements.

 Pros & Cons